-Our family has a lot of change in the air, as I’ve mentioned before.
-I think I’ve been overlooking the blessing of it all.
 I just haven’t been able to muster up the motivation to pack.
 Between working all day and general home-life I feel pooped.
-I think I’m secretly waiting for the Moving Fairy to appear and blink everything away-hah.
-God has provided for us again and again through so many stages and issues of life.
-I can trust He will be my strength again now.
-Stacks of boxes and the memory of backache and disheveled-upheaval are no match for the strength He will give me.
-My reluctance to disturb the peace and quiet at home will not overcome all that He is waiting to pour out on us.
-He understands… like 2 years ago, this must be done.
-It IS necessary!
+I think I’m secretly waiting for Moving Fairies to appear and blink everything away.
+God has provided again and again, but I don’t think He does that… Come on inspiration.
+Stacks of boxes and the memory of disheveled-upheaval are weighing heavy.
+Surely my reluctance to disturb the peace and sanity at home will not overcome all He will do through me.
+Like 2 years ago, this must be done!

-My Gratitude List begins today with: strong arms, legs, and organizational skills.
-It’s said we are only good at a couple of things in life, so know your strengths!
-I’ll stay clear of any finances or major house reno.
-Instead, I’ll take what God has given me today (the good, the bad, …even the messy) and try to remember it All is a provision from Him.
+My gratitude-list begins today with: strong arms, legs, and organizational skills.
+These are my manna – my provision.
+Know your strengths.
+I’ll stay clear of doing our finances and any major house renovation, instead, I’ll take what God has given me and remember I am receiving His provision today.

 Emptiest of places??
-What could be more empty …than an empty house?
-Have Your way, LORD.
+What could be more empty than an empty house?

 ForGlorySake! – Anna